 The maximum positive floating-point value is approximately 1.798E+308, with precision of 16 significant decimal digits.
 The minimum positive floating-point value is approximately 4.94E-324, with precision of 16 significant decimal digits.

-These specifications for integer, fixed-point, and floating-point values conform to the XML specifications for the data types four-byte integer ‘xsd:int’, ‘decimal’ and ‘double’ respectively.
-The specifications for floating-point values conform to the IEEE double precision type (reference [6]).
-Floating-point numbers in IEEE extended-single or IEEE extended-double precision may be represented, but do require an ICD between participating agencies because of their implementation-specific attributes (reference [6]).
+These specifications for integer, fixed-point, and floating-point values conform to the XML specifications for the data types four-byte integer ‘xsd:int’, ‘xsd:decimal’ and ‘xsd:double’ respectively.
+The specifications for floating-point values conform to the IEEE double precision type (reference [5]).
+Floating-point numbers in IEEE extended-single or IEEE extended-double precision may be represented, but do require an ICD between participating agencies because of their implementation-specific attributes (reference [5]).
 Note that NaN, +Inf, -Inf, and -0 are not supported values.

 Text value fields must be constructed using only all uppercase or all lowercase.

-A non-empty value field must be specified for each keyword provided, except as noted in 5.5.8.
+A non-empty value field must be specified for each keyword provided, except as noted in Section 6.6.9.

 In value fields that are text, an underscore shall be equivalent to a single blank.
 Individual blanks between non-blank characters shall be retained (shall be significant) but multiple blanks shall be equivalent to a single blank.